xenia-project/xenia/README.md

 ## Disclaimer

-The goal of this project is to experiment, research, and educate on the topic of emulation of modern devices and operating systems. <b>It is not for enabling illegal activity</b>.
+The goal of this project is to experiment, research, and educate on the topic of emulation of modern devices and operating systems. **It is not for enabling illegal activity**.
 All information is obtained via reverse engineering of legally purchased devices and games and information made public on the internet (you'd be surprised what's indexed on Google...).